yaseenkady/tree.pro/raw/infection/treponema_pallidum.md

 (There are 4 stages: local ulcer, systemic rash, latent, and organ damages.)

-Painless ulcer in genitalia
+Genital ulcer that is painless

-Flu-like
+Flu-like symptoms

-Rash on palm and sole
+Palm and sole rash

 Aortic aneurysm

+Rash

 Congenital syphilis